The African Doctor: Plot

-Some time later, Seyolo is arrested by the French police for immigration irregularities, days before his French citizenship application is approved.
+Sometime later, Seyolo is arrested by the French police for immigration irregularities, days before his French citizenship application is approved.
 The only hope for Seyolo to continue his practice is that the current mayor will be re-elected, although his opponent, Lavigne, is leading the polls and is determined to hire a doctor of French origin.
 Meanwhile, Sivi demonstrates her talent in soccer and wins the hearts of the community, helping to defeat the opposing team in the local soccer league.
 Seyolo and his children devise a plan to show the villagers that if Lavigne wins the election, the Zantokos will have to move.
 The locals, realizing that they will lose the doctor and their best soccer player, agree to vote for the incumbent mayor.

 Anne returns to Marly-Gomont and joins her husband in watching a school play that their children are performing in.
 They discover that the play is a re-enactment of the arrival and eventual acceptance of the Zantoko family.
 They realize that they are loved by the entire community (except Lavigne, who leaves before the end of the show).
-The mayor is re-elected, Seyolo's office reopens and Anne is hired as his secretary.
+The mayor is re-elected, Seyolo's office reopens, and Anne is hired as his secretary.
 They remain happily married until 2009 when Seyolo passes away in a car accident.
 His funeral is attended by the entire village.

 In the epilogue, it states that Seyolo had received the medal of merit in 2008 for service to Picardy.
 After his death, Anne moved to Brussels to join her cousins.
 Sivi and Kamini both graduated with nursing degrees; the former practices in Brussels while the latter became a comedian.
 In 2006, Kamini made his village famous with his hit song 'Marly-Gomont', which is played in the closing credits.